“Why did the contact center agent bring a crystal ball to work? To predict customer complaints before they happen!”

 Contact center analytics involves collecting and analyzing call center data to improve customer experiences and center performance.
 It helps businesses:

-• Monitor agent performance and reduce abandonment rate
+• Monitor agent performance and reduce the abandonment rate

 • Use predictive analytics for proactive call resolution (FCR)